cosmosdevs/GameOfZones/README.md

 ## Submit your node information

-Please make a pull request to this reporsitory with a new entry in the `contestant_info` folder.
+Please make a pull request to this repository with a new entry in the `contestant_info` folder.

+ Each pull request should include a title with Phase 1 and the team name that you registered with.

 ``` json
 {